Ethics office fires back at Tom Price

 The office's Twitter account has been vocal in advocating for full divestment by President-elect Donald Trump, which Trump is not opting to do, and the chief of the office has been vocal about his concerns.

-An expert on ethics and former Federal Election Commission general council said Price's submission to OGE would not have been scrutinized for past actions.
+An expert on ethics and former Federal Election Commission general counsel said Price's submission to OGE would not have been scrutinized for past actions.

 "The Office of Government ethics reviews his current situation for potential conflicts of interest and negotiates an agreement with how he should handle (divestment) in the future," Larry Noble, general counsel at the Campaign Legal Center, said about Price's testimony.
 "It does not look at his past activity."